Un1xG0d/ZKP-Protocol-PoC/README.md

 :white_check_mark: Each instance runs in a separated docker container and have a docker compose to run the setup

+:white_check_mark: There is code to deploy the two containers in AWS.
+The client in one machine and the server in another machine

 ## Resources
 [IntroToCrypto Book](https://www.cs.umd.edu/~waa/414-F11/IntroToCrypto.pdf)